-- Adopt an evidence-based, comprehensive outpatient behavioral health care model with demonstrated outcomes around access and cost savings in national models. - Take advantage of enhanced federal match dollars to fund more comprehensive services that are less fractured and more consistent in delivery of behavioral health services to all populations (adults, kids, families) in all regions of Iowa, including Medicaid, Medicare, uninsured, and commercially insured Iowans. - Establish equitable services for ALL populations, including those most in need (i.e., serious mental illness, substance use disorder, discharge from correctional settings, complex diagnoses, co-occurring conditions). - Leverage best practices from other national models, based on federal criteria, to best position Iowa's CCBHC program for success.

-- Incorporate stakeholder feedback to make needed program adjustments for lowa-specific priorities and needs. - Create a process to ensure the necessary system infrastructure and to support providers as they build out their model to meet all federal and state requirements. - Develop clear guidance to define the CCBHC's role in the current system of health care in Iowa to minimize disruption and ensure access.
+- Adopt an evidence-based, comprehensive outpatient behavioral health care model with demonstrated outcomes around access and cost savings in national models. - Take advantage of enhanced federal match dollars to fund more comprehensive services that are less fractured and more consistent in delivery of behavioral health services to all populations (adults, kids, families) in all regions of lowa, including Medicaid, Medicare, uninsured, and commercially insured lowans. - Establish equitable services for ALL populations, including those most in need (i.e., serious mental illness, substance use disorder, discharge from correctional settings, complex diagnoses, co-occurring conditions). - Leverage best practices from other national models, based on federal criteria, to best position lowa's CCBHC program for success. - Incorporate stakeholder feedback to make needed program adjustments for lowa-specific priorities and needs. - Create a process to ensure the necessary system infrastructure and to support providers as they build out their model to meet all federal and state requirements. - Develop clear guidance to define the CCBHC's role in the current system of health care in lowa to minimize disruption and ensure access.

-Under the Demonstration Authority, Iowa HHS intends to begin Iowa's CCBHC Demonstration Program on July 1, 2024, if awarded.
+Under the Demonstration Authority, Iowa's CCBHC Demonstration Program will start on July 1, 2025.